Updated: Nov 20

 Addiction is very prevalent in the United States.
 According to the NIH approximately 47% of the American population suffers from some sort of addiction–whether to tobacco, alcohol, prescription or illicit drugs, eating, gambling, pornography, Internet, love, sex, exercise, work, or shopping (NIH Study).
 The effects of addiction can be a mild personal quirk or debilitating.
 It can destroy personal relationships, destroy careers, and even lead to homelessness.

 It is true that there is a physical, chemical dependency when dealing with many drugs and alcohol.
 But all addictions also have a psychological component.
 Bach Flower Remedies do not address the physical, chemical dependency.
-However, they can be very effective at addressing the psychological component.
+However, the Bach Flower Remedies can be very effective at addressing the psychological components of addiction.

 The beauty of the Bach Flower Remedies is that they are totally natural and have no side effects.
 Bach Flower Remedies can be very helpful in balancing people’s emotions so they are more balanced and less compulsive.
 Several Bach flower remedies may be helpful.

 Agrimony helps people face their emotions instead of hiding them.
 Many people with addictive personalities try to suppress memories and feelings and use substances to avoid them.

 Crab Apple is for a lack of self-esteem.
 Frequently, people who suffer from addictions also suffer from low self-esteem.
 Crab Apple will help them feel better about themselves so they don’t feel an aching emptiness inside.

 Star of Bethlehem helps process shock and trauma.
 Often, people suffering from addiction are trying to suppress past traumas or shock.
 Star of Bethlehem allows people to deal with their traumas instead of being haunted by them.